Company name dispute – how we helped a business defend their name

 In a bid to crack down on money laundering and improve transparency, the Economic Crime Act 2022 introduced a new Register of Overseas Entities.
 This came into force on 1st August 2022.
 Those who do not comply will face severe sanctions, including restrictions on buying, selling, transferring, leasing or charging their land or property in […]

-A Manchester music venue has recently found itself the subject of a noise abatement notice by Manchester City Council, threatening its future as a result.
+A Manchester music venue recently found itself the subject of a noise abatement notice by Manchester City Council, threatening its future as a result.
 The venue, called “Night and Day” has been responsible for hosting many well-known music artists over the years, including Arctic Monkeys, Elbow, and Ed Sheeran.
-However, its future is now […]
+Its future was previously at risk […]

 Ban on exclusivity clauses extended to low-earning workers